CRSantiago/ClockWork/README.md

 This is a task manager app that features a calendar UI.
 It is designed to help users keep track of their tasks, events, and appointments in a single location.
 The app is built using modern web technologies, making it accessible from any device with an internet connection.
 Features

-    Calendar UI: The app features a calendar UI, allowing users to view their tasks, events, and appointments in a visual format.
+    Calendar UI: The app features a calendar UI, allowing users to view their tasks in a visual format.
     Task Manager: The app provides a task manager that allows users to add, edit, and delete tasks.
     User Authentication: The app requires user authentication to ensure privacy and security.